hpp340/starter-academic-PPH/content/publication/example/index.md

 ---
-title: "An example conference paper"
+title: "Personalized 3D mannequin reconstruction based on 3D"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
 - admin
+- Duan Li
+- Ge Wu
+- Taku Komura
+- Dongliang Zhang
-- Robert Ford
+- Yueqi Zhong

 # Author notes (optional)
-author_notes:
+#author_notes:
-- "Equal contribution"
+#- "Equal contribution"
-- "Equal contribution"
+#- "Equal contribution"

-date: "2013-07-01T00:00:00Z"
+date: "2018-04-16"
-doi: ""
+doi: "10.1108/IJCST-05-2017-0067"

 # Schedule page publish date (NOT publication's date).
-publishDate: "2017-01-01T00:00:00Z"
+#publishDate: "2017-01-01T00:00:00Z"

 # Publication type.
 # Legend: 0 = Uncategorized; 1 = Conference paper; 2 = Journal article;
 # 3 = Preprint / Working Paper; 4 = Report; 5 = Book; 6 = Book section;
 # 7 = Thesis; 8 = Patent
-publication_types: ["1"]
+publication_types: ["2"]

 # Publication name and optional abbreviated publication name.
-publication: In *Wowchemy Conference*
+publication: In *International Journal of Clothing Science and Technology*
 publication_short: In *ICW*

-abstract: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Duis posuere tellus ac convallis placerat.
-Proin tincidunt magna sed ex sollicitudin condimentum.
-Sed ac faucibus dolor, scelerisque sollicitudin nisi.
-Cras purus urna, suscipit quis sapien eu, pulvinar tempor diam.
-Quisque risus orci, mollis id ante sit amet, gravida egestas nisl.
-Sed ac tempus magna.
-Proin in dui enim.
-Donec condimentum, sem id dapibus fringilla, tellus enim condimentum arcu, nec volutpat est felis vel metus.
-Vestibulum sit amet erat at nulla eleifend gravida.
+abstract: Personalized customization is a new manufacturing trend in high-end products (e.g. senior custom clothing).Traditional apparel customization (made-to-measure & bespoken) highly depends on experienced tailors.
+A personalized mannequin is essential for apparel customization using CAD technologies.
+Currently, a common method of reconstructing mannequin is based on body measurements or body features.
+It only preserves the body size instead of preserving the accurate user’s stature.
+However, the same human body measurement does not equal to the same body shape.
+This may result in an unfit garment for the user.
+This paper proposes a novel scanning-based pipeline to reconstruct a personalized mannequin, which preserves both body size and body stature information.
+We first capture the body of a user via 3D scanning, and a statistical body model is fit to the scanned data.
+This results in a skinned articulated model of the user.
+The scanned body is then adjusted to be pose-symmetric via linear blending skinning.
+The updated pose-symmetric body is then segmented to initialize the stature symmetry processing.
+Finally, a slice-based method is proposed to generate a symmetric 3D mannequin.
+The process of apparel customization can be easily digitalized with the help of the proposed mannequin reconstruction system and the corresponding existing clothing CAD software.

 # Summary.
 An optional shortened abstract.
-summary: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
+#summary: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Duis posuere tellus ac convallis placerat.
 Proin tincidunt magna sed ex sollicitudin condimentum.

 tags: []